 Recipe Variations

-• Tomatoes – Swap red tomatoes with green tomatillos for a roasted salsa verde!
+• I’ve had good results swapping red tomatoes with green tomatillos for a roasted salsa verde.

-• Chunkiness – We puree the tomatoes and onion to make a very smooth salsa.
-Back off the food processor a bit if you want to have a more chunky version.
+• I usually puree the tomatoes and onion to make a very smooth salsa.
+Back off the food processor a bit if you want to make a more chunky version!

 Serving Suggestions

-No classic Mexican restaurant-style snack is better than chips and salsa.
-Serve a bowl of chilled tomato salsa with a basketful of crunchy tortilla chips, corn chips (like Fritos), or crackers.
+In my mind, no classic Mexican restaurant-style snack is better than chips and salsa.
+I usually serve a chilled bowl of this salsa with a basketful of crunchy tortilla chips, corn chips (like Fritos), or crackers.

 White bowl of red roasted tomato salsa.